Tricks and technologies for dealing with spam

 - Disposable addresses

-- I have long used special-purpose email addresses to subscribe to
+- I used to use special-purpose email addresses to subscribe to

-mailing lists; when the temporary address starts getting spammed,
+temporary address starts getting spammed, I resubscribe with a

 - Whitelisting with TMDA